 The proposed program is designed to align with national standards and exceed expectations within the domain of nursing education, with a particular focus on the PMHNP and TNL tracks.
-N.C.
-A&T will build its program through an interdisciplinary approach, drawing upon the strength of disciplines such as engineering, psychology, sociology, and others.
+The comprehensive integration of health technology and DEI into the curriculum allows N.C.
+A&T to build its program through an interdisciplinary approach, drawing upon the strength of disciplines such as engineering, psychology, sociology, and others.
 Additionally, it enables the institution to attract and recruit accomplished nursing instructors and researchers with expertise in the respective tracks and concentrations.
 These faculty members will provide students with specialized knowledge and mentorship in evidence-based nursing practice, leadership, quality improvement projects, and research methods, following best practices outlined by organizations such as the American Association of Colleges of Nursing (AACN), Accreditation Commission for Education in Nursing (ACEN), American Nurses Credentialing Center (ANCC), and National Organization of Nurse Practitioner Faculties (NONPF).
 This will empower students to gain simulation and patient care experience, conduct quality improvement projects, and collaborate with other UNC System students and faculty.